 Not that there’s anything wrong with that.
 It’s just that in my case, different so got on my nerves after a while.
 It was like wearing a bright blue pantsuit covered in sequins with over-sized shoulder pads and red hair and blue eye shadow.
 It’s right for Lady Gaga.

-Lesson learned: Be true to who you are
+Decorating mistakes lesson learned: Be true to who you are

 Don’t follow rabbit trails on Pinterest.